 All English classes seek to develop strong research and writing skills and provide ample practice and feedback.
 These discussion-based classes help students enjoy and appreciate classic works of literature from a Biblical worldview.

 Humanities and Social Sciences

 Our science classes aren’t the only ones with a hands-on approach.
-You may find our history students in period costume (or a reasonable facsimile thereof) impersonating a favorite historical person, and our government class members making posters as they run for election.
-American Sign Language and Spanish classes offer performances, presentations and activities to engage students and connect learning with life outside of school.
+You may find our history students in period costume (or a reasonable facsimile thereof) impersonating a favorite historical person and our government class members making posters as they run for election.
+American Sign Language and Spanish classes offer performances, presentations, and activities to engage students and connect learning with life outside of school.
 We also offer a dual enrollment introduction to psychology course, taught from a Biblical worldview.

 We can’t over stress the importance of hands-on learning in the STEM fields.
-We offer STEM electives such as Introduction to Programming (1 & 2), Engineering Essentials (1 & 2), and Introduction to Electronics, plus a three-year electronics rotation that includes Communications Technology, Electronics Technology, and Microcontrollers Technology.
+We offer STEM electives such as Introduction to Programming (1 & 2), Engineering Essentials (1 & 2), and Introduction to Electronics, plus a three-year electronics rotation that includes Communications Technology, Electronics Technology, and Microcontroller Technology.